TheThomasY/social-media-dashboard/README.md

 <h1 align="center">Social Media Dashboard built with React</h1>

+An example of dashboard UI designed to present social media follower metrics.
+It has a toggle that allows you to switch between light and dark mode.
-This app was built with React and styled with Tailwind CSS.
+I built this using React and styled it with Tailwind CSS.

 ## Links 🌟